floatdrop/pinkie/readme.md

 #### pinkie.all(promises)

-Returns a promise that resolves when all of the promises in the `promises` argument have resolved.
+Returns a promise that resolves when all of the promises in the `promises` Array argument have resolved.

 #### pinkie.race(promises)

-Returns a promise that resolves or rejects as soon as one of the promises in the `promises` resolves or rejects, with the value or reason from that promise.
+Returns a promise that resolves or rejects as soon as one of the promises in the `promises` Array resolves or rejects, with the value or reason from that promise.

 #### pinkie.reject(reason)